FrancesCoronel/intro-cs/career/compete.md

-# Compete & Get Offers
+# Compete To Get Offers

 > Yes, this is actually possible!
 If you win coding challenges online, you can actually get hired and win big in no time.